-- Avoid compressing the heart, such as avoid putting your hands on your chest, or quilts that are too thick to press your chest.
+- Avoid compressing the heart, such as avoid putting your hands on your chest, or quilts that are too thick pressing your chest.

-Note: If you feel unusual pain in a certain part of your body during sleep paralysis, you must be vigilant and it is best to go to the hospital to check the part.
+Note: If you feel unusual pain in a certain part of your body during sleep paralysis and don’t know how to stop sleep paralysis, you must be vigilant and go to the hospital to check the part.
 Because some hidden diseases will show up in the dream.

 - Twist your fingers or toes.

 - Twist as many facial muscles as possible, incorporating actions like laughing or making funny faces.